ZTanvir/odin-form-validation/README.md

 ## Bugs

 - I haven't found yet.If anyone find any just let me know.
-- You can submit the form without matching the password with confirm password.
+- You can submit the form without matching the password with confirm password.(solved)

 ### For personal use